mypreview/Conj/docs/install-conj-wordpress-child-theme.md

 * Click **Activate** to activate the Conj child theme.

 !> The child theme files will be stored on your server in the ```wp-content/themes``` location.

+When uploading your child theme with the installer, please ensure you are uploading the child theme ```.zip``` file, not the entire package you downloaded.
+In this case, you will be uploading ```conj-child.zip```.